configdotsys/unified-model-feedback-stability/unified-model-feedback-stability.md

 At this point, nothing about the plant’s internal dynamics has changed.
 The unstable mode still exists.

-The role of feedback is not to remove this mode, but to determine whether the closed-loop characteristic equation admits unstable solutions.
+The role of feedback is not to remove this mode, but to determine whether the closed-loop characteristic equation results in unstable solutions.

 ---